-The applicable criteria for fossil gas to be considered aligned with the EU Taxonomy include restrictions on emissions and a transition to renewable energy sources or lowcarbon fuels by the end of 2035.
+The applicable criteria for fossil gas to be considered aligned with the EU Taxonomy include restrictions on emissions and a transition to renewable energy sources or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive rules regarding nuclear safety and waste management.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.